-The U.S. Department of Health and Human Services (HHS) has issued a final rule to move from the currently used International Classification of Diseases (ICD-9) to the next generation of ICD-10 code sets by Oct.
-1, 2014.
+The U.S. Department of Health and Human Services (HHS) has released notice to move from the currently used International Classification of Diseases (ICD-9) to the next generation of ICD-10 code sets on Oct.
+1, 2015.
 ICD-9 is 30 years old, has outdated terms, and is inconsistent with current medical practice.
 ICD-9 has just over 14,000 diagnosis codes and almost 4,000 procedural codes.
 In contrast, ICD-10 contains over 68,000 diagnosis codes (clinical modification codes) and over 72,000 procedural codes.

 What is ICD-10?

 ICD-10-CM is for use in all U.S. health care settings.
 Diagnosis coding under ICD-10-CM uses 3 to 7 digits instead of the 3 to 5 digits used with ICD-9-CM, but the format of the code sets is similar.

 ICD-10-PCS is for use in U.S. inpatient hospital settings only.
 ICD-10-PCS uses 7 alphanumeric digits instead of the 3 or 4 numeric digits used under ICD- 9-CM procedure coding.
 Coding under ICD-10-PCS is much more specific and substantially different from ICD-9-CM procedure coding.

 The transition to ICD-10 is occurring because ICD-9 produces limited data about patients' medical conditions and hospital inpatient procedures.